CliffordAnderson/shakespeare-search/README.md

-# Demo Application for the XQuery Institute at Vanderbilt University
+# XQuery Institute Demo Application

 This is an XQuery application for searching the plays of Shakespeare.